 Texas Comprehensive Epilepsy Program

-Over the past two years, the Texas Comprehensive Epilepsy Program, the leading program in the southwestern United States for the diagnosis and treatment of epilepsy in patients of all ages, has seen phenomenal growth both in volumes of medically and surgically treated patients and in numbers of faculty.
+The Texas Comprehensive Epilepsy Program, the leading program in the southwestern United States for the diagnosis and treatment of epilepsy in patients of all ages, has seen phenomenal growth both in volumes of medically and surgically treated patients and in numbers of faculty.
 Affiliated physicians now include six full-time adult and three full-time pediatric epileptologists.
-A collaborative effort between Memorial Hermann-Texas Medical Center, Children’s Memorial Hermann Hospital and UTHealth Medical School, the program is the premier Level IV National Association of Epilepsy Centers-certified program in Houston.
+A collaborative effort between Memorial Hermann-Texas Medical Center, Children’s Memorial Hermann Hospital and McGovern Medical School at UTHealth, the program is the premier Level IV National Association of Epilepsy Centers-certified program in Houston.

 Affiliated physicians are also leaders in innovative surgical approaches for epilepsy, with new surgical approaches and technologies implemented in the past two years, including stereoelectroencephalography (SEEG), robotic SEEG and MR-guided laser interstitial thermal therapy (Visualase®).
 The Mischer Neuroscience Institute is a pioneering site for the latter technique – the application of laser surgery for well-delineated focal epilepsies – with carefully selected patients treated in a highly advanced, minimally invasive fashion that ablates the seizure focus.
 In addition to using the Visualase technique for the treatment of temporal lobe epilepsy associated with hippocampal sclerosis, physicians use it in novel ways, including the ablation of deep-seated periventricular nodular heterotopias.